Digital, Ear or Temporal Thermometer?

 easy to measure baby's

-You know those moments, when your baby's had a fever during the day and
+You know those moments, when your she's had a fever during the day and

 while she's sleeping you want to check if it's still there or